-- Selection of the maintenance method of a simplified or detailed maintenance factor in accordance with CIE 97:2005 for indoor or outdoor areas, embedded areas and open terrain.
+- Selection of the maintenance method of a fixed or detailed maintenance factor according to CIE 97:2005 for indoor or outdoor spaces, embedded spaces and open terrain.

-- Positioning of the lighting in the selected area
+- Positioning of the lighting in the selected spaces

-- Adjustment of the maintenance factors for the luminaires Simplified or detailed in accordance with CIE 97:2005
+- Adjustment of the maintenance factors for the luminaires fixed or detailed in according to CIE 97:2005

 - Documentation of maintenance factors

 Selection of the maintenance method for the different space types: